Soccer-Premier League clubs to reintroduce five substitutes rule from next season | Sports-Games

 Soccer-Premier League clubs to reintroduce five substitutes rule from next season

+Premier League clubs voted in favour of reintroducing the use of five substitutes per game from the start of the 2022-23 season at a shareholder meeting, the organisation said on Thursday.
+The substitutions can be made on three occasions during a game, not including halftime, and clubs can name nine substitutes in total on their team sheet, the league said in a statement.
+The Premier League also said the summer transfer window will open on June 10 and close on Sept.

-Premier League clubs have voted in favour of reintroducing the use of five substitutes per game from the start of the 2022-23 season, the league said on Thursday.
+Premier League clubs voted in favour of reintroducing the use of five substitutes per game from the start of the 2022-23 season at a shareholder meeting, the organisation said on Thursday.

-Clubs were allowed to increase the number of substitutes from three per match in the 2019-20 campaign due to the COVID-19 outbreak but the Premier League voted against continuing the rule in 2020.
+The substitutions can be made on three occasions during a game, not including halftime, and clubs can name nine substitutes in total on their team sheet, the league said in a statement.
+Top flight clubs were allowed to increase the number of substitutes from three to five per match in the 2019-20 campaign when the league restarted in June after a three-month hiatus due to the COVID-19 pandemic.

-Also Read: Premier League: Ayling late winner lifts Leeds United over Wolves
+Soccer's law-making body IFAB had recommended making the rule permanent, but the Premier League was the only top league in Europe to decide against continuing five substitutes from 2020-21 even as a number of managers voiced concerns about player fatigue.
+The Premier League added it would stop twice-weekly COVID-19 testing of players and staff from Monday, with only symptomatic individuals to be tested.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)